-A cold breeze blew by and gray fog blanketed the ground.
+A cold breeze blew by, and gray fog blanketed the ground.
 Tall Stone walls laid out before them endlessly into the distance.
-Zero looked down upon the intricate maze on top of the cliff from the exit they had come out from.
-The Maze was long and far as the eye could see, even he wondered how they were going to make their way in without getting lost.
+Zero looked down upon the intricate Maze on top of the cliff.
+The Maze was long and far as the eye could see; even he wondered how they would make their way in without getting lost.

 “How are you going to do this?”
 Agnis asked.
 She walked up next to him and placed her hands on her hips.

-“I don’t know.”
-Kiyro replied.
-He wasn’t sure how they were going to even find the boss in the intricate maze before them.
+“I don’t know,” Kiyro replied.
+He wasn’t sure how they would even find the boss in the intricate Maze before them.
 He wondered how long it would take to look through for the correct route.

 “Is the maze moving?”
-Agnis squinted and scanned the large maze that seemed to cover the whole horizon.
+Agnis squinted and scanned the large Maze that seemed to cover the horizon.
 “I think it is.
 Look.
 It’s changing.”

-“You’ve got to be kidding me.”
-Zeraph spoke.
-He was not pleased at the outcome they were getting themselves into.
+“You’ve got to be kidding me,” Zeraph spoke.
+He was not pleased with the outcome they were getting themselves into.
 “No one told us the maze changes.
 This is going to take a while.”

 “Hopefully not.”
 Zero replied.
 Already this was becoming a difficult problem in itself.
-If he did not find a solution, they would be stuck in the Maze for eternity if he did not find a solution.
+They would be stuck in the Maze for eternity if he did not find a solution.

 “Do you have a plan?”

-Bob came forward rubbing his hands in worry.
-“No. I only know that every day the whole maze changes and a new route is opened.
+Bob came forward, rubbing his hands in worry.
+“No. I only know that the maze changes daily, and a new route is opened.
 I only heard about the Maze of Geruem and never entered it before.”

 “This isn’t good.”
-Zeraph folded his arms in discontempt.
-“We can’t just walk in there without knowing what’s going on in the inside.”
+Zeraph folded his arms in discontent.
+“We can’t just walk in there without knowing what’s happening inside.”

 “I know, but what choice do we have?”
 Zero was not thrilled about the answer to the outcome either.
-He was hoping that the Maze would be an easy in and out, but nothing was easy.
-“On the bright side, the highest chance that we got to get through the maze is Bob directing it himself.”
+He hoped the Maze would be easy in and out, but nothing was easy.
+“On the bright side, the highest chance that we gotta get through the maze is Bob directing it himself.”

-“You’re kidding right?”
+“You’re kidding, right?”
 Everyone was shocked to hear what Kiyro had said.
-To put blind faith into a NPC was unheard of.
+To put blind faith into an NPC was unheard of.

-“No. Think about.
-Who has the highest luck.
-Its definitely none of us.”
+“No. Think about it.
+Who has the highest luck?
+It’s none of us.”

-“You got a point, but this is ridiculous.
+“You got the point, but this is ridiculous.
 Going in without a plan.”

-“This is the plan.”
-Kiyro answered.
-The possibility of putting his trust on an NPC with the highest luck was not a gamble.
-So far he had seen Bob in action.
-Bob had shown them the shortest way to defeat evil Magician Mano, their village gave him a four leaf clover that had a high level of luck status, and still Bob had not died once or got hurt.
+“This is the plan,” Kiyro answered.
+The possibility of putting his trust in an NPC with the highest luck was not a gamble.
+So far, he had seen Bob in action.
+Bob had shown them the shortest way to defeat evil Magician Mano; their village gave him a four-leaf clover with a high luck status; still, Bob had not died or got hurt.
 One could consider it a miracle that Bob was still alive.
-It wouldn’t make sense that such magical creatures didn’t have an unusually high level of luck with them, in reality, Leprechauns are considered one of the luckiest creatures.
+It wouldn’t make sense that such magical creatures didn’t have an unusually high level of luck with them; in reality, Leprechauns are considered one of the luckiest creatures.

 “Actually, I might have one.”
 Zero raised his hands to catch their attention.
-“The maze in the Minotaur reminds me of the Greek mythology of Theseus.
-Isn’t the game of Growth a game made with many different mythological creatures from different cultures?”
+“The Maze in the Minotaur reminds me of the Greek mythology of Theseus.
+Isn’t the game of Growth made with many mythological creatures from different cultures?”

 “Wait, it wasn’t just the Norse Mythology that the game was heavily focused on?”
 Jack asked.